peorth80/aws-developer-associate-notes-DVA-C02/2-aws-deep-dive/monitoring-and-audit/xray.md

 - X-Ray service collects data from all the different services
 - Service map is computed from all the segments and traces
 - X-Ray is graphical, so even non-technical people can help troubleshoot
+- X-Ray has a way to filter expressions, and this is supported by adding _annotations_ (in key/value format, up to 50 per trace)
+- You can also add metadata to the traces, but this does not allow indexing.
+You can store whatever, even objects or lists.
+- X-Ray Headers:
+    - `X_AMNZ_TRACE_ID`: tracing header
+    - `AWS_XRAY_CONTEXT_MISSING`: LOG_ERROR by default (logs error and continue execution)
+    - `AWS_XRAY_DAEMON_ADDRESS`: IPADDRESS:PORT to define where the X-Ray Daemon is installed

 ### AWS X-Ray Troubleshooting
 - If X-Ray is not working on EC2: